 Both offer options for businesses and the self-employed, with different services that are a great help in the day to day management of the business.

-- Wise for businesses
+• Wise for businesses

-- N26 for the self-employed
+• N26 for the self-employed

 Who is the E-residency program for?

-In 2014, when the program was first launched, the head of the Estonian government’s department of immigration services, Taavi Kotka, announced an ambitious goal: 10 million e-residents by 2025, and the numbers indicate that they’re on the right track.
+In 2014, when the program was first launched, the head of the Estonian government’s department of immigration services, Taavi Kotka, announced an ambitious goal: 10 million E-residents by 2025, and the numbers indicate that they’re on the right track.

-Since its launch, the program has continued to grow and every day more people are interested in e-residency.
+Since its launch, the program has continued to grow and every day more people are interested in E-residency.
 As of June 2018, over 100,000 people from over 160 countries had applied for E-residency, and over 83,000 had received their digital identity card.

-Among them, 17,400 have set up a company in Estonia!
+Among them, 17,400 had set up a company in Estonia!

 E-residency is a great option for entrepreneurs who offer location-independent digital services, such as consultants, freelancers and digital nomads, who:

-- Sell digital services or products online.
+• Sell digital services or products online.
 Estonian E-residency covers a wide range of sectors, including IT, marketing, publishing, consulting and more.

-- Want to reduce time-consuming paperwork processes and bureaucracy, to save time and money.
+• Want to reduce time-consuming paperwork processes and bureaucracy, to save time and money.

-- Have no fixed location.
+• Have no fixed location.

-- Want their business to remain in – or enter – the EU market, so they can expand regionally or globally, trade in euros, access financial services, access EU funding, or stay within EU legal structures.
+• Want their business to remain in – or enter – the EU market, so they can expand regionally or globally, trade in euros, access financial services, access EU funding, or stay within EU legal structures.

 Pope Francis became the 37,647th E-resident of Estonia

 Having seen the rapid success of Estonia’s E-residency program, and the business it attracted to the country, even the pope decided to join the party!
-He became the 37,647th e-resident of the country.
+He became the 37,647th E-resident of the country.

-This has since made people more trustful of the program, and it continues to attract both talented individuals and successful businesses to Estonia’s digital ecosystem.
+This has since made people even more trustful of the program, and it continues to attract both talented individuals and successful businesses to Estonia’s digital ecosystem.

-Digital nomad visas: the perfect complement
+Digital nomad visas: the perfect complement to E-residency

 As I have explained throughout this article, E-residency does not give you the right to live in the country.
 It merely provides the opportunity to have your company and legal identity in Estonia online.